Elections Department Singapore

 The Elections Department Singapore (ELD), known endonymously as the Elections Department, is a department under the Prime Minister's Office (PMO) of the Government of Singapore which are responsible for overseeing the procedure for elections in Singapore, including parliamentary elections, presidential elections and referendums.

-First established in 1947, it seems that elections are fairly carried out and has a supervisory role to safeguard against electoral fraud.
+First established in 1947, it sees that elections are fairly carried out and has a supervisory role to safeguard against electoral fraud.
 It has the power to create constituencies and redistrict them, with the justification of preventing malapportionment.

 History

 The elections department was established under the Chief Secretary's Office in 1947 when Singapore was a British crown colony.
 After independence in 1965, the department was subsequently placed under the Ministry of Home Affairs, followed by the Deputy Prime Minister's Office, and is currently under the Prime Minister's Office.
-In 2003, the Department was expanded to include the Registry of Political Donations.
+In 2003, the department was expanded to include the Registry of Political Donations.
 In 2021, the department merged its corporate office and training centre into one central location at 11 Novena Rise.